Avalara/candidate-project-ui/README.md

 **Step 2**

 Build a working app that meets the requirements given to you by your recruiter.
 You'll need to use two dependencies:
 - Data from the AvaTax [TaxRatesByAddress](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint.
-You can use Basic or Bearer authentication
+You need to use Basic or Bearer authentication
 - [Avalara's design system](https://s-docs.assets.avalara.com) for UI elements

 **Step 3**